payolapayments/payola/README.md

 (In these examples, `<product_class>` is the underscore'd version of the product's class name.)

+You can also subscribe to generic events that do not have the `product_class` included in them.
+Those are:

+* `payola.sale.finished`, when a sale completes successfully
+* `payola.sale.failed`, when a charge fails
+* `payola.sale.refunded`, when a charge is refunded

 ### Pre-charge Filter

 You can set a callback that Payola will call immediately before attempting to make a charge.
 You can use this to, for example, check to see if the email address has been used already.
 To stop Payola from making a charge, throw a `RuntimeError`.
 The sale will be set to `errored` state and the message attached to the runtime error will be propogated back to the user.